-Need to raise money for a training, program, or retreat?
+Need to raise money for our Mindfulness Teacher Training?
 Here are some suggestions on how to get started...

 There are many crowdfunding sites out there that will help you get your fundraising message and goals out to a larger audience.
 Here are just a few platforms that past participants have used successfully.
 Once you set up a fundraising page on one of these sites, don’t forget to use your own social media to promote it among your networks.